nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Edit Appointment Command

 Step 1.
-When the user inputs an appropriate command `String` into the `CommandBox`, `LogicManager##execute(commandText)` is called.
-The command `String` is logged and then passed to `AddressBookParser##parseCommand(userInput)` which parses the command.
+When the user inputs an appropriate command `String` into the `CommandBox`, `LogicManager::execute(commandText)` is called.
+The command `String` is logged and then passed to `AddressBookParser::parseCommand(userInput)` which parses the command.

 Step 2.
-If the user input matches the format for the command word for the `EditAppointmentCommand`, `AddressBookParser` will create an `EditAppointmentCommandParser` and will call the `AddAppointmentCommandParser##parse(args)` to parse the command.
+If the user input matches the format for the command word for the `EditAppointmentCommand`, `AddressBookParser` will create an `EditAppointmentCommandParser` and will call the `AddAppointmentCommandParser::parse(args)` to parse the command.

 Step 3.
 Validation for the user input is performed, such as validating the client's `Index` and the appointment's `Index`